andrewvitrenko/SelfAssessment/Skills/JavaScript.md

 - Infrastructure
   - V8: 🖐️ used
   - Node.js: 🖐️ used
-  - npm: 🖐️ used
+  - npm: e
-  - prettier: 🖐️ used
+  - prettier: e
   - MDN: 🖐️ used
   - TC39: 👂 heard